We wuz robbed.

 2. Not genuine; fake: "Popularity was an intoxicant ... reporters began to ask for interviews and I gave them in an ersatz accent" (Maya Angelou).7

-Among the biographers, only Tim Scott, author of Ben Hogan: The Myths Everyone Knows, The Man No One Knew, devotes significant attention to the "fifth Open," penning nearly seven pages on the topic, and employing seemingly every argument imaginable in Hogan's defense.8
+Among the Hogan biographers, only Tim Scott, author of Ben Hogan: The Myths Everyone Knows, The Man No One Knew, devotes significant attention to the "fifth Open," penning nearly seven pages on the topic, and employing seemingly every argument imaginable in Hogan's defense.11

 In contrast, Gene Gregston in his 1978 biography Hogan: The Man Who Played for Glory makes no mention of the Hale America, and Curt Sampson in Hogan, Updated Edition is dismissive of the "fifth Open" claim:

 Later Ben and his supporters--especially Dan Jenkins--would try to keep alive the fiction that this really had been a U.S. Open.
-It was not.9
+It was not.12

-In Miracle at Merion, David Barrett comes off as neutral, calling the Hale America a "'sort of' U.S. Open in 1942," and impartially noting "it had sectional qualifying, just like a U.S. Open--and Hogan did receive a medal from the USGA for his victory."11
+In Miracle at Merion, David Barrett calls the Hale America a "'sort of' U.S. Open in 1942," and notes "it had sectional qualifying, just like a U.S. Open--and Hogan did receive a medal from the USGA for his victory."14

 Not surprisingly, niece Jacque Towery echos Hogan's primary appeals in The Brothers Hogan: